Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Moderation Help.md

 * Bulk delete messages
 * **Required Permission:** Manage Messages
 * **NOTE:** This will delete up to 100 messages.
-You can also mention a member or add a number less than 100 to delete the messages.
+You can also mention a member and/or add a number less than 100 to delete the messages.

     Example: `/purge 20 MEMBER`
     **NOTE**: For purging messages up to the limit, use `/purge`